 Early finger motion

-Occupational therapy programme (graduated range of motion programme) as fracture unites
+Occupational therapy programme (graduated range of motion programme) as the fracture unites

 Patients should be educated on cast care, as well as safety-netted about when to return to the ED.
 Most casts are removed after 4-6 weeks.